 10. Somewhere over the Rainbow / What a Wonderful World – Israel Kamakawiwo’ole

-This track was featured on Iz’s album Facing Future, and since has gone on to be a staple in many movies.
-It was featured in Meet Joe Black, Finding Forester, 50 First Dates, Son of the Mask, and several other popular movies.
+This track was featured on Iz’s album Facing Future, and has since gone on to be a staple in many movies.
+It was featured in Meet Joe Black, Finding Forester, 50 First Dates, Son of the Mask, and several others.
 Fun fact: the album Facing Future holds the record for the bestselling album by a Hawaiian national to date.

 There are eight chords in this song, but they are not particularly difficult chords to play: C, G, F, Am – typical chords for the key of C, with E7, D, Dm7, and Em thrown into the mix for fun.
 I chose this song as #10 since it will probably require the most work, but it will definitely be appreciated by your audience.

 9. I Do / Falling For You – Colbie Caillat